mbaez/elastic-lists/README.md

 # elastic-lists
 A simple javascript library to build elastic lists.
 Elastic lists allow to navigate large, multi-dimensional info spaces with just a few clicks, never letting you run into situations with zero results.
+See the running demo [here](http://mbaez.github.io/elastic-lists/).

 ##Usage
 Below is quick example how to use ElasticList: